udippant/base-drafts/draft-ietf-quic-qpack.md

 --- abstract

-This specification defines QPACK, a compression format for efficiently representing HTTP header fields, to be used in HTTP/QUIC.
+This specification defines QPACK, a compression format for efficiently representing HTTP header fields, to be used in HTTP/QWIK.
 This is a variation of HPACK header compression that seeks to reduce head-of-line blocking.

 --- note_Note_to_Readers

-Discussion of this draft takes place on the QUIC working group mailing list (quic@ietf.org), which is archived at
+Discussion of this draft takes place on the QWIK working group mailing list (quic@ietf.org), which is archived at
 <https://mailarchive.ietf.org/arch/search/?email_list=quic>.